chloechantelle/ricing/Readme.md

 <h2>FB2 - </h2>

-Includes all components that you'd need for the skins, if it doesn't work install the ncmp mod and follow the [faq](http://pastebin.com/QbGNnzsZ) for that, if you're already familar with fb (and installed the mod) you won't have any problems.
+Includes all components that you'd need for the skins in the zip, if it doesn't work install the ncmp mod and follow the [faq](http://pastebin.com/QbGNnzsZ) for that, if you're already familar with fb (and installed the mod) you won't have any problems.

 <h2>MISC RICE - </h2>